kubrickfr/avsc-wiki/API.md

 sufficiently large buffer size to allow the JavaScript engine to better optimize encoding.

+### `type.aliases`

+Returns a list of aliases for named types and `undefined` for others.
+Note that it is possible to modify this list to add and remove aliases after the type is created (altering which types can be resolved via `type.createResolver`).

+### `type.branchName`

+If `type` doesn't have a name, return its "type name" instead of `undefined`.
+(This method then returns the type's branch name when included in a union.)

 ### `type.clone(val, [opts])`

 + `val` {...} The object to copy.